-CHEM 101 INTRODUCTION TO CHEMISTRY Fall/Spring, 3 credit hours
+INTRODUCTION TO CHEMISTRY Fall/Spring, 3 credit hours

-Fall/Spring, 3 credit hoursGER 2This is an overview of chemistry which willinclude atomic structure, English-metric unit conversions, chemical nomenclature, the mole concept,stiochiometry, chemical reactions, physical behaviorof gases, solutions, acid-base theory, and nuclearchemistry.
-It is designed for those students whohave little or no chemistry background.
-Three hourslecture per week.
-Conditions: For students who didnot pass the NYS Chemistry Regents exam (<65),or who did not take HS chemistry.
-Prerequisite:Beginning Algebra (MATH 100) or high schoolequivalent, or permission of instructor.
+This is an overview of chemistry which will include atomic structure, English-metric unit conversions, chemical nomenclature, the mole concept, stoichiometry, chemical reactions, states of matter, thermodynamics, gas laws, modern atomic theory and acid-base theory.
+It is designed for those students who have little or no chemistry background.
+Students must enroll in both CHEM 101 and CHEM 100 simultaneously, unless they have previously passed one of the courses.
+Students must also pass both CHEM 101 and CHEM 100 to receive Natural Science General Education credit.
+Three hours lecture per week.
+Conditions: For students who did not pass the NYS Chemistry Regents exam (<65), or who did not take HS chemistry.
+Prerequisite: Beginning Algebra (MATH 100) or high school equivalent.
+Corequisite: Introduction to Chemistry Laboratory (CHEM 100), or permission of instructor.

-INVESTIGATIVE CHEMISTRY Spring, 3 credit hours
+CHEM 107 INVESTIGATIVE CHEMISTRY Spring, 3 credit hours

 This is a basic introduction to chemistry designed to cover topics and methods used in forensic science.
-Topics covered include atomic structure, measurements and conversions, nomenclature, the mole concept, chemical reactions and stoichiometry, solution chemistry, acid-base theory, physical behavior of gases, calorimetry, chemical kinetics and dynamic equilibrium.
+Topics covered include atomic structure, measurements and conversions, inorganic and organic nomenclature, the mole concept, chemical reactions and stoichiometry, solution chemistry, acid-base theory, physical behavior of gases, calorimetry, chemical kinetics, dynamic equilibrium, and nuclear chemistry.
 Also included is the chemistry of explosions, the nature of drug molecules and how they relate to addiction, and the use of DNA in analyzing evidence.
 It is designed for those students who have little or no chemistry background.
 Conditions: For students who did not pass the NYS Chemistry Regents exam (<65) or who did not take HS chemistry.
 Three hours lecture per week.
 Prerequisite: Beginning Algebra (MATH 100) or high school equivalent, or permission of instructor.
-Corequisite: Investigative Chemistry Lab (CHEM 108) or permission of instructor.
+Corequisite: Investigative Chemistry Lab (CHEM 108).
 A student cannot receive credit for both CHEM 101 and CHEM 107.

-CHEM 108 INVESTIGATIVE CHEMISTRY LABORATORY Spring, 1 credit hour
+CHEM 108 INVESTIGATIVE CHEMISTRY LABORATORY

 This course is a laboratory course to accompany Investigative Chemistry (CHEM 107).
 The course provides scientific laboratory experiences in chemistry relevant to forensic science.
 Each exercise involves the collection of data, manipulation of the collected data, and analysis of the data.
-Experiments include density of plastic material, chromatographic analysis of ink, types of chemical reactions, factors that affect the rate of chemical reactions detection of analysis of ink, types of chemical reactions, factors that affect the rate of chemical reactions, detection of common gases, spectroscopic analysis of analgesics, qualitative analysis of blood and urine, breathalyzer test, detection of blood, heat capacity of building materials, fingerprint development methods, and detection of gunshot residue.
+Experiments include density of plastic material, chromatographic analysis of ink, types of chemical reactions, factors that affect the rate of chemical reactions, detection of common gases, spectroscopic analysis of analgesics, qualitative analysis of blood and urine, breathalyzer test, detection of blood, heat capacity of building materials, fingerprint development methods, and detection of gunshot residue.
 Two hours laboratory per week.
 Corequisite: Investigative Chemistry (CHEM 107), or permission of instructor.
 A student cannot receive credit for both CHEM 108 and CHEM 100.
 If a student withdraws from CHEM 107 prior to the last day to withdraw, withdrawing from this course is required.